Shared purity and concurrence of a mixture of ground and low-lying excited states as indicators of quantum phase transitions: Introduction

 Shared purity ($Sp$) is a relatively new quantum correlation measure based on fidelity, which is a measure of the closeness of two quantum states.
 It is defined as the difference between global and local fidelities~\cite{PhysRevA.89.032331,Liang_2019}, and is given, for a bipartite quantum state, by

 The global fidelity ($F_{G}$) calculates the closeness of the quantum state in the argument with all pure states, while the local fidelity ($F_{L}$) calculates the closeness of the same quantum state with pure product states.
 The computation of the global fidelity is easy, as it is the largest eigenvalue of the density matrix corresponding to the quantum state.
 However, the optimization over the set of pure product states, required to compute the local fidelity, is often difficult to handle analytically, and may have to be done numerically~\cite{PhysRevA.89.032331}.
+In this paper, to calculate the local fidelity, we maximize the distance of the state under investigation from a set of $10^6$ Haar uniformly generated random pure product states~\cite{doi:10.1063/1.3595693,Biswas_2021}.
+The convergence of the optimization is checked by using an independent Haar uniform preperation of $10^6$ states.
+These statements are now added in the revised manuscript.
 For a pure quantum state, shared purity is the same as the geometric measure of entanglement~\cite{PhysRevA.68.042307}, but it is a different observable for a mixed quantum state~\cite{PhysRevA.89.032331}.

 Concurrence is a measure of entanglement, and is usually defined for a two-qubit quantum state.
 For a two-qubit density matrix $\rho$, it is defined as

 where the $\lambda_i\text{'s}$ are square roots of the eigenvalues of $\rho\tilde{\rho}$ in descending order.
 Here $\tilde{\rho}$ is the spin-flipped $\rho$ : $\tilde{\rho}=(\sigma_y\otimes\sigma_y)\rho^*(\sigma_y\otimes\sigma_y)$, $\rho^*$ is the complex conjugate of $\rho$ in the computational basis~\cite{PhysRevLett.78.5022,PhysRevLett.80.2245}.
 Concurrence is a monotonically increasing function of the entanglement of formation, which quantifies the necessary amount of singlets to create the bipartite state $\rho$ by local operation and classical communication~\cite{PhysRevA.53.2046,PhysRevA.54.3824}.